MileHacker Logo

 Hidden Gems & Local Favorites

-Beyond the main attractions, Luzhou holds smaller, less-visited spots that possess real local experiences and a true feel for daily life.
+Beyond the main attractions, Luzhou holds smaller, less-visited spots which have real local experiences and a true feel for daily life.

 • Old Teahouses: Seek out traditional teahouses in older parts of the city.
 Glimpse local life, chat, play mahjong, and sip tea.